 - Storage: A suitable writing desk should provide you with some breathing room regarding storage.
 Whether the desktop offers more space or you find a product with built-in drawers and shelves, your next desk must offer enough space on some of those more hectic workdays.

 - Construction: A desk is a desk, but some are undeniably more considerate of your environment than others.
 How will your next desk handle coffee stains or pencil markings?
 What about your height?
 You’ll want to take the time to weigh your concerns and what specifically you would like out of your next writing desk.

 What’s the difference between a writing desk and a computer desk?

-Computer desks serve a similar function to writing desks, especially if you write on a laptop rather than by hand, as many people do these days.
+Computer desks are similar to writing desks, especially if you write on a laptop rather than by hand, as many people do these days.
 However, there are a few small but notable differences between the two.
-Computer desks are usually bulkier and more heavy-duty since they may have to support several monitors and/or laptops instead of just a single laptop and a notebook or two.
+Computer desks are usually bulkier and more heavy-duty since they may have to support several monitors and laptops instead of just a single laptop and a notebook or two.
 They’re often larger but tend to offer less drawer space than writing desks and are usually taller since the monitors should be at eye level to help prevent neck strain.
 And computer desks almost always have a hole or place to thread cables through for better cord and cable management and organization.

 CubiCubi Writing Desk

 If you're short on space but still need a writing desk, this slim, minimalist model is a great workstation.